J-Sanderson/100-days-of-code/log.md

 Completed the uppercaser challenge next, but did end up having to look up the solution.
 I tried not to do that until I'd read as much as I could, though.

+Moving on to the JSON API server now...

 **Thoughts:** I think I needed that success, even if I still only partially understand what I'm doing.

+The JSON API server is turning out better than expected.
+Maybe everything is a bit more familiar now.

 **Link to work:** [learnyounode challenges](https://github.com/J-Sanderson/learnyounode-challenges)